clemensv/xregistry-package-registries/DEPLOYMENT.md

-# Unified xRegistry Deployment Guide
+# xRegistry Bridge Deployment Guide

-This document outlines the deployment process for the unified xRegistry server that includes all package registries (PyPI, NPM, Maven, NuGet, OCI) in a single container.
+This document outlines the deployment process for the unified xRegistry bridge that includes all package registries (PyPI, NPM, Maven, NuGet, OCI, MCP) in a single container.

 ## 🏗️ Architecture

-The unified xRegistry server runs all five package registries in a single Node.js process:
+The unified xRegistry server runs all six package registries in a single Node.js process:

 - **PyPI** at `/pythonregistries`
 - **NPM** at `/noderegistries`
 - **Maven** at `/javaregistries`
 - **NuGet** at `/dotnetregistries`
 - **OCI** at `/containerregistries`
+- **MCP** at `/mcpproviders`

 ## 🔧 Prerequisites